School of Public Health Competencies Health Policy and Management

-• Identify the main components and issues of the organization, financing and delivery of health services and public health systems in the US.
+• Identify the main components and issues of the organization, financing and delivery of health services and public health systems in the United States.

 • Describe the legal and ethical bases for public health and health services.